Tap to display sub-menu choices,

 BIS is a key component of the Brazilian Studies Association’s (BRASA) agenda to expand Brazilian Studies in the United States.
 BRASA invites applications from graduate and undergraduate students for a one-time $1,500 travel scholarship to do exploratory research or language study in Brazil.
 This scholarship targets aspiring Brazilianists with relatively little or no experience in Brazil.
 It seeks to contribute to the student’s initial trip (for a period from six weeks to three months), to heighten the student’s interest in Brazil, and deepen his/her commitment to Brazilian studies in the United States.
 Students are encouraged to combine this scholarship with other grants or awards.
 Recipients will be recognized during the awards ceremony of the next BRASA international congress in Brasilia.
 Funding will be disbursed prior to travel.
 BRASA will award up to four fellowships in this competition.

-The Institute of International Education (IIE) is pleased to announce the relaunch of the Freeman Awards for Study in Asia (Freeman-ASIA), made possible by generous support from the Freeman Foundation.
+The Institute of International Education (IIE) Freeman Awards for Study in Asia (Freeman-ASIA), are made possible by generous support from the Freeman Foundation.
 Created to assist U.S. students with demonstrated financial need and limited prior experience in East and Southeast Asia, Freeman-ASIA will fund approximately 400 students over the next two academic years, with awards ranging from $3,000 per student for summer study and $5,000 per semester, to a maximum of $7,000 for a full year abroad.
-Students may apply online starting February 1st for awards to study abroad beginning in summer 2016.

 National Scholarships – Specific to Diversity